ybertot/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 context and the conclusion of the goal.
 On the contrary in |SSR| all bookkeeping is performed on the conclusion of the goal, using for that purpose a couple of syntactic constructions behaving similar to tacticals (and often named as such in this chapter).
-The : tactical moves hypotheses from the context to the conclusion, while => moves hypotheses from the conclusion to the context, and in moves back and forth an hypothesis from the context to the conclusion for the time of applying an action to it.
+The ``:`` tactical moves hypotheses from the context to the conclusion, while ``=>`` moves hypotheses from the conclusion to the context, and in moves back and forth an hypothesis from the context to the conclusion for the time of applying an action to it.

-While naming hypotheses is commonly done by means of an as clause in the basic model of Chapter :ref:`tactics`, it is here to ``=>`` that this task is devoted.
-As tactics leave new assumptions in the conclusion, and are often followed by ``=>`` to explicitly name them.
+While naming hypotheses is commonly done by means of an ``as`` clause in the basic model of Chapter :ref:`tactics`, it is here to ``=>`` that this task is devoted.
+Tactics frequently leave new assumptions in the conclusion, and are often followed by ``=>`` to explicitly name them.
 While generalizing the goal is normally not explicitly needed in Chapter :ref:`tactics`, it is an explicit operation performed by ``:``.